FaisalBudiono/zsh-config/README.md

 # ZSH Configuration

 > NOTE:
-> Still need to install the antigen manually
+> Still need to install the antigen and starship manually

 ## Installation